UCLComputerScience/pgta/phd.md

 PGTAs are employed as members of staff on short-term contracts.

-Accepted applicants will need to provide the Staffings Team with the required documents, including the Right-to-work ( RTW) information.
+Accepted applicants will need to provide CSHR with the required documents, including the Right-to-work ( RTW) information.

 To start, applicants will need to fill a separate second [form](https://forms.gle/mi45XNWa8SHKc24B9) with further